IanToujou/Project-Atlas-Docs/Writerside/topics/Configuration.md

 make sure the server is off or make sure the player has not joined since the last server-start if you are editing the data of an individual player.

 After editing, save the file and start the server again.
-In case you only edited a player that has not been loaded yet, you don't need to perform any additional steps, as the plugin will load the new data when the player joins.
+In case you only edited a player that has not been loaded yet, you do not need to perform any additional steps, as the plugin will load the new data when the player joins.